OFG Bancorp (OFG)

 OFG Bancorp Quarterly Revenue

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-OFG Bancorp’s recent performance shows its demand has slowed as its annualized revenue growth of 3.8% over the last two years was below its five-year trend.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+OFG Bancorp’s recent performance shows its demand has slowed as its annualized revenue growth of 3.4% over the last two years was below its five-year trend.
 OFG Bancorp Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-Net interest income made up 79.8% of the company’s total revenue during the last five years, meaning lending operations are OFG Bancorp’s largest source of revenue.
+Net interest income made up 80.7% of the company’s total revenue during the last five years, meaning OFG Bancorp barely relies on non-interest income to drive its overall growth.

 OFG Bancorp Quarterly Net Interest Income as % of Revenue